Blog

 • Tuition Assistance – Permanent employees have several options for assistance with education expenses, including tuition reimbursement programs, government discounts at participating colleges throughout the state, and eligibility for federal student loan forgiveness.

 • Plan For Your Future – WSDOT offers a comprehensive benefits package that includes a variety of healthcare options.
-Employees also have their choice of state retirement programs, and much more.
+Employees also have their choice of state retirement programs and much more.
 Go to State Benefits for more information.

 Check out this video to learn more: Why WSDOT?

 Applications for this recruitment will be accepted electronically.
-Your relevant experience may be evaluated to determine salary.
+Your relevant experience may be evaluated to determine your salary.
 Therefore, it is very important that the “Work Experience” portion of the application be completed in as much detail as possible.

-In order to be considered for this opportunity, please include the following with your online application:
+To be considered for this opportunity, please include the following with your online application:

 • An attached Resume outlining (in reverse chronological order) your experience to date.

-• An attached Cover Letter that further explains your qualifications and indicates why you believe you are a viable candidate for this role.
+• An attached Cover Letter that describes your interest in the position, how you meet or exceed the required qualifications, and why you believe you are a viable candidate for this role.

-• Contact details for a minimum three (3) individuals who can attest to your work performance, technical skills, and job-related competencies.
+• Contact details for a minimum of three (3) individuals who can attest to your work performance, technical skills, and job-related competencies.
 This information can be entered in the “References” section of the online application; does not require an additional attachment.

 WSDOT does not use the E-Verify system.
-For more information, please visit www.uscis.gov
+For more information, please visit www.uscis.gov.

 Read More